Sapulpa, Oklahoma: Economic development

 When Sapulpa was founded, the main crop of the area was walnuts.
-In 1898, the Sapulpa Pressed Brick was established, followed in a few years by the Sapulpa Brick Company.
-This began the clay products industry.
-Sapulpa is the former home of Frankoma Pottery, which is now located south of Glenpool.
+In 1898, the Sapulpa Pressed Brick Co. was established, followed in a few years by the Sapulpa Brick Co.
+This began the clay-products industry.
+Sapulpa is the former home of Frankoma Pottery, which is now located south of Glenpool; however, the town retains a Frankoma Road in tribute.

 The founding of Premium Glass Company in 1912 marked Sapulpa's entry to glass manufacturing.
 Premium Glass was acquired by Liberty Glass Company in 1918.
 The plant, after many changes to the facilities and in ownership, as of 2019 makes beer bottles under the Ardagh Group.

 Other glass factories in the city included the Bartlett-Collins Glass Company, originally opened in 1914, which was closed by subsequent owner Anchor Hocking in 2008.
 The Schram Glass Company, which opened a jar and jar cap plant in 1914, was closed by the Ball Brothers in 1931.
-The Sunflower Glass Plant, which produced window glass, began operations in 1913 and, after being leased to Victory Window Glass Co. in 1924, ceased operations in 1932.
+The Sunflower Glass Plant, which produced window glass, began operations in 1913, and after being leased to Victory Window Glass Co. in 1924, ceased operations in 1932.

-According to the Encyclopedia of Oklahoma History, Sapulpa was known as "The Crystal City of the Southwest".
+According to the Encyclopedia of Oklahoma History, Sapulpa was known as "the Crystal City of the Southwest".

 Rail transportation

-In 1886 the Atlantic and Pacific Railroad, which already had a line stretching from Missouri to Tulsa and Red Fork, extended its tracks into Sapulpa.
+In 1886, the Atlantic and Pacific Railroad, which already had a line stretching from Missouri to Tulsa and Red Fork, extended its tracks into Sapulpa.
 In 1898, the St. Louis and Oklahoma City Railroad built 103.2 miles of track from Sapulpa to Oklahoma City.
-Both of these lines subsequently came under the control of the St. Louis-San Francisco Railway ("Frisco").
+Both of these lines subsequently came under the control of the St. Louis-San Francisco Railway (Frisco).
 The Frisco built a railyard in Sapulpa and by 1900 designated Sapulpa as an overhaul base for its rolling stock.
-Also in 1900, construction of the line from Sapulpa to Denison, Texas was started and rushed to completion by March 1901.
+Also in 1900, construction of the line from Sapulpa to Denison, Texas, was started and rushed to completion by March 1901.
 With changes in ownership over the years, the portion of the old Frisco line between Sapulpa and Del City, Oklahoma, near Oklahoma City, known as the Sooner Sub, ended up being owned by the State of Oklahoma.

-In 1998, the Sooner Sub was leased to Stillwater Central Railroad, and in 2014 was sold to them.
+In 1998, the Sooner Sub was leased to Stillwater Central Railroad and in 2014 was sold to them.
 The sale contract required initiating a six-month trial of daily passenger service before August 2019—known as the Eastern Flyer—with a financial penalty of $2.8 million for failure to meet the deadline.

 On August 5, 2019, with no passenger service in place, the Stillwater Central defaulted on the contract and paid the penalty.

-Sapulpa in its early days was on the route of the Sapulpa & Interurban Railway ("S&I") streetcar/interurban line connecting to Tulsa in one direction, and Kiefer, Glenpool, and Mounds in the other.
+Sapulpa in its early days was on the route of the Sapulpa and Interurban Railway (S&I) streetcar/interurban line connecting to Tulsa in one direction, and Kiefer, Glenpool, and Mounds in the other.
 S&I subsequently underwent a series of mergers and name changes, with only the Tulsa-to-Sapulpa portion continuing as the Tulsa-Sapulpa Union Railway.